amitness/applytics/README.md

 # Applytics
 Sentiment Analysis of Your App

 We developed this project in a hackathon to perform sentiment analysis on reviews of mobile apps on Google Playstore.
-The key idea was to identify negative reviews quicker so to avoid user churn.
+The key idea was to identify negative reviews quicker so as to avoid user churn.

 ### Training Data:
 We scraped reviews of 23 popular mobile apps and manually labelled each data as positive or negative to create the dataset.